 Furthermore, research has shown monounsaturated fat to be extremely beneficial in lowering cholesterol levels, including total and low-density lipoprotein (LDL) cholesterol levels.
 Many additional studies has shown the Mediterranean diet reduces the risk of diabetes, cancer, obesity, depression, and overall risk of death when compared to other diets.
 But, it’s not just a diet, some would say it’s a lifestyle as well.

 Diet can make an impact on our overall health, but there are other factors that are just as important to your health.
-The founder and researcher of the Mediterranean diet, Ancel Keys, demonstrated in his research that in combination with the Mediterranean diet, lifestyle factors such as increased physical activity, cessation of smoking, and low-to-moderate amounts of alcohol (mostly wine consumed at meals) showed a significant decrease in heart-related diseases compared to those who had one or none of the lifestyle factors.
-Basically, what he is saying, we must engage in a healthy diet and multiple lifestyle factors to really reap the benefits.
+The founder and researcher of the Mediterranean diet, Ancel Keys, demonstrated in his research that the combination of the Mediterranean diet with lifestyle factors made a huge difference.
+For example, lifestyle factors such as increased physical activity, cessation of smoking, and low-to-moderate amounts of alcohol (mostly wine consumed at meals) showed a significant decrease in heart-related diseases compared to those who had one or none of the lifestyle factors.
+Basically, we must engage in a healthy diet and multiple lifestyle factors to really reap the benefits.

-In a perfect world, eating Mediterranean-approved foods and being able to exercise every day is easy to say and write, but in reality, it may not be plausible for everyone.
-For many of us, the best we can do find a balance.
-My advice is to incorporate as many foods from the Mediterranean diet as you can.
+Eating Mediterranean-approved foods and exercising every day may not be feasible for everyone.
+For many of us, the best we can do is to find balance.
+Start small, and start incorporating as many foods from the Mediterranean diet as you can.
+Take the stairs at work, park your car from the farthest lot, or try a 7-minute workout when you get home.
 Start slow, and gradually increase.
 Small changes can lead to long lasting and rewarding results.

 tips to follow the mediterranean diet

-Below are examples of how you can incorporate the Mediterranean diet in your lifestyle.
+Below are examples of how you can incorporate the Mediterranean diet.
 Choose 1 or more from each tip.

 tip #1: include fruits and veggies in your diet daily

-– Add a side of fruit at breakfast or take slices of bell peppers for a mid morning snack
+1) Add a side of fruit at breakfast or take slices of bell peppers for a mid morning snack.

-– Add a small handful of spinach, kale, cauliflower, or celery in your next smoothie
+2) Add a small handful of spinach, kale, cauliflower, or celery in your next smoothie.

-– Stuff your sandwich with a bunch of veggies like cucumbers, lettuce, onions, tomatoes
+3) Stuff your sandwich with a bunch of veggies like cucumbers, lettuce, onions, tomatoes.

 tip #2: Switch out your oil to olive oil

-– Use high quality olive oil or extra-virgin
+1) Use high quality olive oil or extra-virgin.

-– Dip oil in whole wheat bread- Drizzle over pasta
+2) Dip oil in whole wheat bread or drizzle over pasta.

 tip #3: Eat whole grains or foods made with whole wheat flour

-– Choose Mediterranean whole grains such as farro, barley, bulgar, or cook with brown rice or pasta
+1) Choose Mediterranean whole grains such as farro, barley, bulgar, or cook with brown rice or pasta.

-– Add whole grains to your own Mediterranean bowls (like taco bowls)
+2) Add whole grains to your own Mediterranean bowls (like taco bowls).

 tip #4: less red meat, more fish

-– If you do eat red meat, choose smaller portions
+1) If you do eat red meat, choose smaller portions.

-– Eat more fish (the go-to fish include salmon, sardines, mackerel), 1-2 times a week
+2) Eat more fish (the go-to fish include salmon, sardines, mackerel) 1-2 times a week.

-– Add your choice of protein to tacos, salads, stir-fry, soups
+3) Add your choice of protein to tacos, salads, stir-fry, soups.

 tip #5: choose healthy snacks

-– Opt for nuts, seeds, or dried fruit
+1) Opt for nuts, seeds, or dried fruit.

-– Add nuts or seeds to greek yogurt with homemade granola
+2) Add nuts or seeds to greek yogurt with homemade granola.

-– Eat sliced carrots or bell peppers with hummus
+3) Eat sliced carrots or bell peppers with hummus.

 tip #6: enjoy fruit for dessert

-– Cut up seasonal fruit, sprinkle some honey or sugar, if needed
+1) Cut up seasonal fruit, sprinkle some honey or sugar, if needed.

-– If fruit doesn’t satisfy you, try eating a small amount of chocolate chips with the fruit
+2) If fruit doesn’t satisfy you, try eating a small amount of chocolate chips with a few slices of fruit.